Get Your Summer Vacation Side Hustle On

 UserTesting pays you to use apps and visit websites, and then offer up your opinions.
 You’ll complete a few tasks while recording your thoughts as you speak them aloud.
 You can earn $10 for every 20-minute video you complete, for an hourly rate of $30.

-Online retailers often create coupon codes and promotions to entice shoppers to buy something.
+Online retailers often create promo codes to entice shoppers to buy something.
 But unless you receive every retailer’s e-newsletter, you likely won’t ever hear about these deals.

 Luckily, websites like Honey and RetailMeNot offer browser extensions that let you know when a website you’re on has available coupon codes.
 While you’re technically not earning money through these tools, you’ll keep more of your cash in your wallet.